 Since 2005, the National Fish and Wildlife Foundation reports that this program has conserved more than 1.6 million acres of land.

-Walmart has been working with others to accelerate the sustainability of our own assortment as well as the industry as a whole, through multiple actions including updating our sourcing policies, investing in data/ insights about issues in the value chain, building capacity among fisheries, advocating for law enforcement with government and other public bodies, and promoting responsible recruitment practices.
+Along with the Walmart Foundation, we have set a goal to help protect, manage or restore one million square miles of ocean by 2030.
+Walmart.
+Walmart is working with others to accelerate the sustainability of our own assortment as well as the industry as a whole, through multiple actions including updating our sourcing policies, investing in data/ insights about issues in the value chain, building capacity among fisheries, advocating for law enforcement with government and other public bodies, and promoting responsible recruitment practices.

 Our philanthropic and business sustainability strategies focus on helping to promote healthier fisheries and ocean ecosystems through increased use of certifications, support for fishery improvement projects and the strengthening of monitoring systems.
 For example, Walmart is moving to source its U.S. stores Great Value canned tuna as Marine Stewardship Council-certified or, based on supplier reports, from a time-bound Fishery Improvement Project actively working toward certification.